Skip to main content

 3. Proactive problem resolution

 CSMs check in with their clients regularly and ask direct questions to gauge their satisfaction.
-They can compare these conversations with customer’s behavioral data—like how often clients log in to your company’s software—to assess their happiness.
+They can compare these conversations with a customer’s behavioral data—like how often they log in to your company’s software—to assess their happiness.

 If a customer success manager sees any red flags, they can act immediately to fix the problem before it becomes a complaint.
 The first step may be as simple as calling a client to check in or offering to do a lunch-and-learn for the client’s staff about the product.
 This intervention feels natural to the client since customer success managers already have a regular, open line of communication with them.